-Modern style architecture is the most frequently built style in the United States, at least since the mid 1940’s.
+Modern style architecture is the most frequently built style in the United States.
+This dates back since the mid 1940’s.
 It sometimes borrowed details from preceding styles that include Prairie architecture, Craftsman architecture, and International.
-Modern architecture covers several variations of design that span even to this day.
-These subtypes include traditional, ranch, split-level, contemporary, and shed designs.
-Most homeowners, who are not well versed in architecture, often ask for a traditional style, but describe and incorporate just about any and all types of design features from a range of architectural styles.
+Moreover, Modern architecture covers several variations of design that span even to this day.
+These sub-types include traditional, ranch, split-level, contemporary, and shed designs.
+Most homeowners, who are not well versed in architecture, often ask for a traditional style.
+However, they describe and incorporate just about any and all types of design features from a range of architectural styles.

-Traditional: This type of design was loosely conceived from the likes of the Tudor style architecture.
-They share the dominate front gable and massive chimney but is scaled back in intricate detailing and with a lower roof pitch.
+This type of design was loosely conceived from the likes of the Tudor style architecture.
+The two share the dominate front gable and massive chimney, but is scaled back in intricate detailing and with a lower roof pitch.
 This was a dominate home design in the 1940’s and early 1950’s.

-Split-level design: Popular in the 1950’s and through out the 1990’s.
-The split level design are recognized by the garage being on the sub-level (or basement level) and the main floor is that of a ranch plan.
-The front door is often place at the midpoint of the floors creating a landing between the basement and main floors.
+Popular in the 1950’s and through out the 1990’s.
+The split level design is recognized by the garage being on the sub-level (or basement level) and the main floor is that of a ranch plan.
+As a result, the front door is often place at the midpoint of the floors creating a landing between the basement and main floors.

-Contemporary design: Architect-designed homes of the 1950’s, 1960’s, and early 1970’s with subtypes that include the flat roof design and low pitched gabled roof with wide overhangs.
+Architect-designed homes of the 1950’s, 1960’s, and early 1970’s.
+Sub-types include the flat roof design and low pitched gabled roof with wide overhangs.
 The design generally depart from the likes of the traditional form and style.
-The gabled style often show influencing factors from the craftsman house plan and prairie house plan styles with the use of large overhangs, exposed roof beams, wood, brick, and stone veneers.
+The gabled style often show influencing factors from the craftsman and prairie styles with the use of large overhangs, exposed roof beams, wood, brick, and stone veneers.
 Exposed supporting beams are also common in contemporary house plans.
 One story designs are the usual, but two story designs are common as well.